Setup the starting position¶

 - Kibitz mode (enabled by white queen on D5): the computer is watching the game, it does not play itself.
 The clock continually displays the position score (right aligned) with the search depth (left aligned).

 - Observe mode (enabled by white queen on E5): the computer is watching the game, it does not play itself.
 The clock displays the remaining thinking time for both sides.
-Press the second button once to show the position evaluation, twice to show a hint.
+The computer is thinking silently ahead.
+You can see the results by pressing the clock buttons (see below)

 - Ponder mode (enabled by white queen on F5): the computer is watching the game, it does not play itself.
 The clock displays the best move for the side to play in a 2 secs rotation with the position score together with the depth.
 So, this mode is a combination of “Analysis” & “Kibitz”